w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

   [utility pallet](https://paritytech.github.io/substrate/master/pallet_utility/index.html), and
 - Within the batch call you can create multiple `balances.transferKeepAlive` extrinsics using the [balances pallet](https://paritytech.github.io/substrate/master/pallet_balances/index.html).
-You can specify as may receivers you desire.
+You can specify as many receivers as you desire.

 :::info